merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![Manual_Binnin_Result_Example.png](images/Manual_Binnin_Result_Example.png)](images/Manual_Binnin_Result_Example.png){:.center-img .width-50}

-Please save your {% include ARTIFACT name="bin" text="bins" %} as a {% include ARTIFACT name="collection" text="collection" %}.
-You can give your {% include ARTIFACT name="collection" text="collection" %} any name, but if you call it `default`, anvi'o will treat it differently.
+Please save your {% include ARTIFACT name="bin" text="bins" %} as a {% include ARTIFACT name="collection" %}.
+You can give your {% include ARTIFACT name="collection" %} any name, but if you call it `default`, anvi'o will treat it differently.

 {:.notice}
-In the anvi'o lingo, a {% include ARTIFACT name="collection" text="'collection'" %} is something that describes one or more {% include ARTIFACT name="bin" text="bins" %}, each of which describe one or more contigs.
+In the anvi'o lingo, a {% include ARTIFACT name="collection" %} is something that describes one or more {% include ARTIFACT name="bin" text="bins" %}, each of which describe one or more contigs.

 If you identified near-complete genomes, then congratulations, you have characterized genomic contents of microbial populations *de novo*.

 ### Summarizing the binning results

 Why do we do binning?
 Because we are interested in making sense of our metagenomes in the context of genomes we have recovered through binning.
-Understanding the distribution patterns of the genomes we have in a {% include ARTIFACT name="collection" text="collection" %} in a quantitative fashion, or getting back a table of function names found in each one of them, or even {% include PROGRAM name="anvi-summarize" text="summarizing" %} our {% include ARTIFACT name="bin" text="bins" %} as distinct FASTA files are critical for next steps of every binning analysis.
+Understanding the distribution patterns of the genomes we have in a {% include ARTIFACT name="collection" %} in a quantitative fashion, or getting back a table of function names found in each one of them, or even {% include PROGRAM name="anvi-summarize" text="summarizing" %} our {% include ARTIFACT name="bin" text="bins" %} as distinct FASTA files are critical for next steps of every binning analysis.
 After all, binning is a boring detail before you start doing your science.

-To ensure that you have everything you need to continue working with the outcomes of your binning effort outside of anvi'o, we have {% include PROGRAM name="anvi-summarize" text="a program" %} called `anvi-summarize`.
-It is possible to summarize any {% include ARTIFACT name="collection" text="collection" %} stored in an anvi'o profile database through this program.
+To ensure that you have everything you need to continue working with the outcomes of your binning effort outside of anvi'o, we have a program called {include PROGRAM name="anvi-summarize"}.
+It is possible to summarize any {% include ARTIFACT name="collection" %} stored in an anvi'o profile database through this program.
 The result is a static HTML page that can be viewed on any computer.

 <div class="extra-info" markdown="1">